mewhubHawk/Solar-polar/README.md

 my very easy method, just say: "uckie noodles please"
 ```
 # Each first letter is the first letter of a planet it will jog your memory every time
-Reminds you that the planets are:
+Reminds you that the (main) planets are:
 ```
 mercury, venus, earth, mars, jupiter, saturn, uranus, neptune and pluto
 ```

 ## Scaling the planets

-Now we need to know how fast they go, so we can scale the planets
+Now for the code project we need to know how fast they go, so we can scale the planets

 ## Days in a year